 We currently own an interest in one taxable REIT subsidiary and we may acquire securities in additional taxable REIT subsidiaries in the future.
 A taxable REIT subsidiary is a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) other than a REIT in which a REIT directly or indirectly holds stock, and that has made a joint election with such REIT to be treated as a taxable REIT subsidiary.
 If a taxable REIT subsidiary owns more than 35% of the total voting power or value of the outstanding securities of another corporation, such other corporation will also be treated as a taxable REIT subsidiary.
 Other than certain activities relating to lodging and health care facilities, a taxable REIT subsidiary may generally engage in any business, including the provision of customary or non-customary services to tenants of its parent REIT.
-A taxable REIT subsidiary is not subject to the 5% or 10% asset test described below.
+A taxable REIT subsidiary is subject to U.S. federal income tax as a regular C corporation.
+A REIT's ownership of securities of a taxable REIT subsidiary is not subject to the 5% or 10% asset test described below.
 See "-Asset Tests."
 For taxable years beginning after December 31, 2017, taxpayers are subject to a limitation on their ability to deduct net business interest generally equal to 30% of adjusted taxable income, subject to certain exceptions.
 See "-Annual Distribution Requirements."
-This provision may limit the ability of our taxable REIT subsidiaries to deduct interest, which could increase their taxable necessary.
+This provision may limit the ability of our taxable REIT subsidiaries to deduct interest, which could increase their taxable income.